nthykier/IDEA-debpkg/README.md

  * Warn if a field just duplicates the field of the source paragraph.
  * Refactor support when renaming binary packages (includes renaming files in `debian/*` but not content inside `debian/rules`).
+ * Detection of some possible mistakes (package name does not match section/architecture, missing substvars)

 Plus the features listed for Generic deb822 files.